EldrickWT/ZHA/Imports.md

 Can't even recall where the Uwu comes from.
 That's probably stolen too.
 9.9 I should learn some sea shanties.
 SMH at myself.
 Jangle harder.
 Dance jester dance.
 Ha ha!
 Your feather duster bit you.
 Jangle you cerulean scum.
 Stop landing on the Jester bird.
 He's got work to do.
+Back to your regular perch.

 -Oh.
 OH!
 Jailer Self should I go test?